 Workplace Resources for Mental Health

-National Institute of Mental Heath Resources (NIMH): NIMH is part of the U.S. Health and Humans Services and is the lead federal agency for research on mental disorders.
+National Institute of Mental Health (NIMH): NIMH is part of the U.S. Department of Health and Human Services and is the lead federal agency for research on mental disorders.
 This link offers helpful and basic information on mental disorders, a range of related topics, and the latest developments on mental health research.

 Equal Employment and Opportunity Commission (EEOC): A Q&A Document developed by the EEOC titled Depression, PTSD, and Other Mental Health Conditions in the Workplace: Your Legal Rights.

 Federal Resources from SAMHSA - The Substance Abuse and Mental Health Services Administration (SAMHSA) is an agency within the U.S. Department of Health and Human Services.
 SAMHSA leads public health efforts to advance the behavioral health of the nation.
 SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities.

 ODEP Funded Resources

 EARN’s Mental Health Toolkit: Resources for Fostering a Mentally Healthy Workplace: This toolkit from the Employer Assistance and Resource Network on Disability Inclusion (EARN) provides background, tools and resources that can help employers learn more about mental health issues.

 JAN Resources on Mental Health: A toolkit developed by the Job Accommodation Network (JAN) to support employers on accommodation resources available on mental health impairments.